 What kind of Notary supplies will I need?

-In terms of supplies, South Dakota Notaries must use a seal while a journal is optional.
-A seal may be a rubber stamp or a physical device capable of affixing to or embossing on a tangible document.
-The seal shape must be a circle, square or rectangle and contain a border surrounding the following information:
+South Dakota Notaries must use a seal.
+A Notary seal may be a rubber stamp or a physical device capable of affixing to or embossing on a tangible document.
+The seal must contain a border surrounding the following information:

 • Your name as it appears on your commission